drivet/website/content/posts/2020/website-identity.md

         <link rel="token_endpoint" href="https://tokens.indieauth.com/token"/>
     </head>

+Once again, if using an external service bothers you, you can host your own token service.

 And that's pretty much it.
 Easy, right?
+You can stop reading right now if you're not interested in any of the details, or you can read on if you are.

 ## For the Less Impatient: A Brief Detour Into OAuth-land

-The process of using your domain to sign in to sites and services is called *web sign-in* and is implemented via a protocol called IndieAuth, a specific flavour of OAuth allowing for decentralized authentication.
+The process of using your domain to log in to sites and services is called *web sign-in* and is implemented via a protocol called [IndieAuth][5], a specific flavour of [OAuth][6] allowing for decentralized authentication.

-(When I speak of "OAuth", I refer to OAuth 2.
-Although there is such a thing as OAuth 1, it's rarely used nowadays, and is therefore not pertinent to this discussion)
+(When I speak of "OAuth", I refer to OAuth 2, not OAuth 1, as it's rarely used nowadays, and is therefore not pertinent to this discussion)

-Understanding IndieAuth requires a basic knowledge of OAuth and though there are tons of OAuth resources available online, I've had difficulty funding any that give me the right level of detail - it's always either too much or too little.
-Hence the reason for this detour; I will try and outline (what I consider to be) the salient features of OAuth from the perspective of someone (me) who routinely becomes confused about the topic.
-I will then try explaining where IndieAuth fits into the picture.

-BY the way, you don't need to know any of this if you're just trying to do get IndieAuth working for your domain.
-What follows is strictly for the curious.
+Understanding IndieAuth requires a basic knowledge of OAuth, which is a daunting subject if you've never dealt with it before (and even if you have).
+I'm going to try and give just enough information here to illustrate where IndieAuth fits into this landscape, but if you want more information I highly recommend reading the resources at [oauth.com][9]; I find they strike a good balance of detail, especially if you have a modicum of programming and HTTP experience.

 ### What Problem Does OAuth Solve?

-Let's say you want to show your latest tweet on your blog.
-How would one go about doing this?

-As it turns out, Twitter provides a REST API for exactly this purpose.
-But Twitter doesn't want just anyone looking at your tweets.
-So how is the API secured?

-In the past, a problem like this may have been solved by giving your blog access to your Twitter username and password, so that it could pass them to the Twitter API, thus allowing access to your feed.
-This works, but has several problems:

-* You need to configure your password somewhere, probably in plain text.
-  This is insecure.
-* You're giving your blog full access to your Twitter account, including write access, even though all it needs to do it read a few tweets off the top.
-* What if your password gets compromised?

-OAuth is meant to help with these problems.
-There's an excellent analogy on oauth.net:

-> Many luxury cars today come with a valet key.
-It is a special key you give
-> the parking attendant and unlike your regular key, will not allow the
-> car to drive more than a mile or two.
-Some valet keys will not open the
-> trunk, while others will block access to your onboard cell phone address
-> book.
-Regardless of what restrictions the valet key imposes, the idea is
-> very clever.
-You give someone limited access to your car with a special
-> key, while using your regular key to unlock everything.
+The "auth" in OAuth stands for *authorization* (*not* authentication) and, fundamentally, OAuth is an authorization protocol, not an authentication protocol.
+What this means is that OAuth is all about managing *access* to online resources (like REST APIs) and not about the *identity* of the user whose resources are being accessed.

+The textbook example is that of a printer application A that prints photos from a photo sharing application B (assume that the applications are managed by different business entities).
+In the past, a problem like this may have been solved by configuring your credentials for B somewhere in A, but that has several issues, not the least of which is that A now has full access to your entire account in B, even though all it needs to do is print out a few photos.

-In other words, OAuth is meant to allow you to give applications limited access to resources without having to give away your full credentials.
+OAuth is designed to help with this problem.
+It's meant to allow you to give application limited access to resources from another service without having to give away your full credentials.
+It does this by issuing *tokens* representing the resources the application wishes to access, along with the things the application is allowed to do to with those resources.

+The concept of a token is not unlike the concept of hotel room access card.
+The access card lets you into your own room, but it doesn't grant you access to the entire hotel; you can't use it to go into another room, for example, and you certainly can't use it to go into the staff areas.

+Also, notably, *your name and photo are not on the access card*.
+Your access card isn't a piece of identification.
+Someone who stole your driver's licence would have a hard time using it as a driver's licence because their name and face don't match what's on the card.
+Someone who stole your access card, on the other hand, would have no trouble ransacking your room.
+This is part of what is meant when people say that OAuth is about authorization and *not* authentication.

+And yet, even so, there are subtleties in that distinction that are understandably confusing.
+The process of obtaining your hotel access key, for example, will almost certainly involve an authentication step - you'll probably have to show your passport or driver's licence to the front desk, for example.

 ### The Shape of OAuth

-The "auth" in OAuth stands for *authorization*, not *authentication* and, fundamentally, OAuth is an authorization protocol, not an authentication protocol.

-What does this mean, exactly?
-Broadly speaking, it means that OAuth is all about managing *access* to web resources - like tweets - and *not* about managing the *identities* of those trying to access them.

-It can get confusing because authentication is, as you'll see later, baked into the protocol during a couple of key steps.
-But these authentication steps exist merely in service to
+It can be a confusing distinction, because the OAuth protocol *does* include one or two authentication steps, as we'll see, but these steps are strictly in the service of obtaining access to a resource.
+It's the access that's the final goal, not the identity.

-The spec defines several actors:
+The OAuth [spec][8] defines several actors:

 * The *end user*, or the one who owns the resources.
 In the above example, that would be the person who is trying to put their tweets on their blog.
 * The *client* or the application acting on behalf of the user.
 This would be the blogging application, in the above example.
 * The *resource service*.
 This would be Twitter's API.
-It's assumed that the end user has an account with Twitter.
+This is what the blog wants to access.
 * The *authorization server*, existing alongside the resource service.
 This manages the actual OAuth protocol, so your blog can get access to those tweets.